MPEGGroup/mpeg-pcc-tmc13/doc/README.options.md

 In octree geometry coding, there are both byte-wise and bit-wise tools to encode the occupancy data.
 This option selects between the two methods.

-### `--neighbourContextRestriction=0|1`
-Octree occupancy coding is contextualised in part by the occupancy of neighbouring octree nodes.
-The neighbour context restriction limits the use of neighbouring nodes to direct octree siblings.

-NB: This option conflicts with `neighbourAvailBoundaryLog2`.
-It is necessary to set `neighbourAvailBoundaryLog2`=0 when `neighbourContextRestriction`=1.

 ### `--neighbourAvailBoundaryLog2=INT-VALUE`
 Defines the volume within which octree nodes are considered available for use in occupancy contextualisation and intra occupancy prediction.

-A value of 0 indicates that no constraint is applied.
+A value of 0 limits the use of neighbouring nodes to direct octree siblings.

-The software currently supports a maximum value of 8 or 9 when intra occupancy prediction prediction is enabled or disabled respectively.
+The software currently supports a maximum value of 8 or 9 when intra occupancy prediction is enabled or disabled respectively.

 ### `--inferredDirectCodingMode=0|1|2|3`
 Controls the degree to which early termination of the geometry octree is